 So What Should I Look For?

-5-HTP is found in drug stores, health food stores and online for about $10-20 a bottle.
+5-HTP is found in drug stores, health food stores and online for about $10 to $20 a bottle.
 Make sure to look for pure 5-HTP or griffonia simplicifolia extract on the bottle.
-Try to avoid additives, fillers, or binders.
+Try to avoid additives, fillers or binders.
 Before taking it, make sure to check with your physician to make sure there aren’t other things that you might be taking that may increase your serotonin levels in a negative way.

 Also, make sure you’re taking good quality 5-HTP supplements.
 There have been reports of impurities and contaminants causing eosinophilia myalgia syndrome (EMS), which can be deadly.
 It is an acute illness that causes intense muscle soreness.
 The condition comes from impurities in some L-tryptophan or 5-HTP supplements, but not the L-tryptophan or the 5-HTP themselves.
 Ask a naturopathic physician, integrative physician or health food specialist for trusted brands of 5-HTP.

 When starting, try to ease your body into taking 5-HTP by taking a small dose.
 Start with 50mg doses, three times per day.
 Take it 20-30 minutes before meals.
 If you don’t think 50 mg is working, speak with your doctor about potentially increasing the dose.